ob1lan/FindingsManager/README.md

     - correct the picture upload (only when clicking on the picture + hover animation with UL logo)
     - Notification preferences (checkboxes)
     - Audit data (last login + UA + location + IP)
+- move the profile page and related code to a separate file to match /me/ URL/path